tyh0615/cursor-reset/README.md

 This will generate a new random device ID.

-**Important**: You need to completely close Cursor before running the script.
-If Cursor runs in the background, it may override the new device ID with the old one.
+❗️❗️❗️ **Important**: You need to log out and completely close Cursor before running the script.
+If Cursor is still running in the background, it may revert back to the previous device ID, undoing the reset.

 ## Configuration Location